drostlab/philentropy/README.md

 > - __The genetic architecture of temperature adaptation is shaped by population ancestry and not by selection regime__ KA Otte, V Nolte, F Mallard et al. - __Genome Biology__, 2021
 >
 > - __The Tug1 lncRNA locus is essential for male fertility__ JP Lewandowski et al. - __Genome Biology__, 2020
 >
+> - __Transcriptional vulnerabilities of striatal neurons in human and rodent models of Huntington's disease__ A Matsushima, SS Pineda, JR Crittenden et al. - __Nature Communications__, 2023
+>
 > - __Resolving the structure of phage–bacteria interactions in the context of natural diversity__ KM Kauffman, WK Chang, JM Brown et al. - __Nature Communications__, 2022
 >